Cain and Abel Bible study lesson from Genesis

 Extreme Anger of Cain

 This is where it all started – sibling rivalry!
-The sons of Adam and Eve set a precedence that has lasted to this day.
+The sons of Adam and Eve set a precedent that has lasted to this day.

-But, most of the time our differences and sibling rivalry can be resolved without physically hurting our brothers or sisters.
-Cain took his jealousy and anger to the extreme and committed murder – thus making him an outcast in Eden.
+Fortunately, most of our differences and sibling rivalries can be resolved without physically hurting our brothers or sisters.
+Ultimately, Cain took his jealousy and anger to the extreme and committed murder — making him an outcast in Eden.

 Why Did God Reject Cain’s Sacrifice?

-In these verses, Abel offered a blood sacrifice while Cain only offered fruits and vegetables but it’s not clear why God rejected Cain’s offering.
-It could have been that God was not pleased with the attitude in which Cain gave.
+In these verses, Abel offered a blood sacrifice while Cain offered fruits and vegetables.
+However, it’s not clear why God rejected Cain’s offering.
+It could have been that God was not pleased with Cain’s attitude for giving.

 Spirit of Giving

-When an offering is given grudgingly it does not have the same effect as a gift that is given with gladness.
-So, it’s possible that Cain gave with the wrong attitude and with the wrong motive in mind.
+When an offering is given grudgingly it does not have the same effect as a gift given with gladness.
+So, it’s possible that Cain gave with the wrong attitude, and with the wrong motives.

-We should give of our money, our talents and our time with a willingness to please God and not just because we feel “obligated” to put our “10%” into the offering plate on Sunday.
+We should give of our money, our talents and our time with a willingness to please God, not just because we feel “obligated” to put our “10%” into the offering plate on Sunday.

 Let’s give back to God with joy.
 After all, everything we have belongs to Him in the first place.

-God willingly gave his only Son, Jesus Christ, on the cross so that we may live and be forgiven from sin.
+And remember, God willingly gave his only Son, Jesus Christ, on the cross so that we may live and be forgiven for our sins.

-Our gifts pale in significance but God appreciates them for the thought and attitude in which we give.
+Our gifts pale in significance but God appreciates them for the thought and attitude with which we give.

 I encourage you to read all the verses and contemplate the meaning behind each one.